The season of giving is upon us, and what better way to mark it than by volunteering for a good cause.

 Charity the National Trust is in charge of looking after ‘special places throughout England, Wales and Northern Ireland’.
 They have a number of volunteer opportunities across Christmas that help bring their winter festivities to life.
 As an example volunteers are needed at a Coleton Fishacre – a 24-acre garden and a house in Devon – for their annual 1920s Christmas party.
 Volunteers are needed for a number of duties ranging from welcoming visitors to acting as room guides.
 Contact your local National Trust site to see if they’re in need of helpers.

 Take part in a #MincePieMoment

-The #MincePieMoment is an initiative run by The Great Get Together – bringing communities together to honour the memory of the late MP Jo Cox.
-Visit the site to get sent a pack full of resources including downloadable posters and invitations to help spread the word.
+The Great Winter Get Together is an initiative run by The Great Get Together – bringing communities together to honour the memory of the late MP Jo Cox.
+Visit the site to download a free resource pack, and find out how you can take part.

 Volunteering at Christmas activities with them include baking and sharing mince pies with neighbours or organising a Christmas lunch, carol singing or a winter walk in your local community.